evuraan/Magan/README.md

 ### to listen on non-privileged port
-You don't need root privilages if you are using port > 1024:
+You don't need root privileges if you are using port > 1024:
 <pre>
 $ ./magan-armv7l -p 3131
 Thu Apr  4 19:34:48 2019 Magan[26795]: Magan/1.2